 Based on the survey of available materials in the area, a base course of crushed limestone aggregate or gravel appears to be the most practical material for asphalt pavement project.
 The base course should conform to Texas State Department of Highways and Public Transportation Standard Specification, Item 247, Type A, Grade 1-2.
-The aggregate base course material and installation should following applicable county / city guidelines.
+The aggregate base course should be installed as per applicable city / county Guidelines.

-At a minimum, the base course should be brought to near optimum moisture conditions and compacted in lifts to at least 98 percent of maximum dry density as determined by test method TxDOT 113E.
+At a minimum the base course should be brought to near optimum moisture conditions and compacted in lifts to at least 95 percent of maximum dry density as determined by test method TxDOT 113E.